Kaye Don: Ambassador Motorcycles

 In the 1940s Don established and developed Ambassador Motorcycles.
 The company produced many different models until it was taken over by DMW in 1962 and Kaye Don retired.

 Personal life

 He was married twice.
 His first marriage was in 1932, when aged 41 he married Eileen the daughter of Leonard F. Martin of New York.
 They lived in Weybridge, Surrey and had two sons and one daughter.
 This marriage was later dissolved.
 In 1954, aged 64, he married Valerie Evelyn and they lived near Chobham, Surrey.

 Death

 Kaye Don died in Chobham Surrey in 1981 aged 90.
+Francis Tayler's grave can be found in St Sepulchre's Cemetery, Jericho, Oxford.

-In memory of his heroic achievements at Brooklands race track the area has a street named after Kaye Don in the borough of Elmbridge.
+In memory of his achievements at Brooklands race track, the area has a street named after Kaye Don in the borough of Elmbridge.